jfecher/ante-website/content/docs/ideas.md

 free/resize memory (ie. the vast majority of containers) should use one of the smart pointer types to hold their elements instead.

-For these reasons, lifetime inference isn't an incredibly useful for Ante today so it is not included in the language.
+For these reasons, lifetime inference isn't incredibly useful for Ante today so it is not included in the language.

 # Borrowing Alternatives